pl4gue/pl4gue/readme.en.md

 ##### > About me <img src="https://raw.githubusercontent.com/MicaelliMedeiros/micaellimedeiros/master/image/computer-illustration.png" align='right' width='295px'>

 <p align='left'>
-I'm Vinícius Luciano Cardoso, 16 years old.
+I'm Vinícius Luciano Cardoso, 18 years old.

-I am attending my 2nd year of Integrated Technical High School in Cedup Diomicio Freitas, Tubarão, Santa Catarina (My hometown).
 I love technology in general, but programming is where I stand out.
 I'm open to learning and creating all kinds of things, for example: *websites, desktop* and *mobile apps, electronic games*, etc.

 Please feel free to see some personal [projects]() that I developed in my spare time. <a href="nothing important/secret.md">&#10240;</a>